 3. Authentication: Two-factor authentication service helps to strengthen or even replace traditional username and password login for websites, SaaS products, and mobile apps.

-Behind these APIs is Twilio Super Network, a software layer that connects and optimizes communications networks around the world.
+Behind these APIs is Twilio Super Network, an automated communications software layer that connects and optimizes communications networks around the world.

 Twilio’s clients can build applications with any programming language that communicates standard HTTP.
 New features can be iterated leveraging their existing tech stack.
 The volume can be scaled up and down on short notice without any code changes.